 Symptoms may include:

-As the disease progresses and spreads, people may experience other symptoms, such as weakness, weight loss, fever, paraneoplastic syndromes, anorexia, and pain.
+As the disease progresses and spreads, people may experience other symptoms, such as:

-A majority of people with SCLC go to their doctor because they experience symptoms of the disease.
+The majority of people with SCLC contact to their doctor because they experience symptoms of the disease.
 Before doctors ask people to undergo tests, they will first perform a thorough physical exam and take a medical history.

 If results suggest the possibility of lung cancer, doctors may ask a person to undergo several tests.
 To make a diagnosis, specialists extract lung cell samples and examine them in a lab.